nestybox/sysbox-ee/docs/usage.md

 container is privileged within the context of the system container only rather than the underlying host.

+## Checkpoint and Restore Support

+Sysbox does not currently support checkpoint and restore support of system containers.

 ## Sysbox Reconfiguration

 The Sysbox installer starts the [Sysbox components](design.md#sysbox-components)